Why You Should Start Journaling

-Here I've collected some ideas and inspiration sources for your daily journalling practice.
-If you've journalled before or this is your first ever journal I hope you find useful tips here.
-If you have any feedback please fill out the contact form below, I'd love to hear from you!
+Here we’ve collected some ideas and inspiration sources for your daily journaling practice.
+If you've journalled before, or this is your first ever journal, we hope you find useful tips here.
+If you have any feedback please fill out the contact form below.
+We’d love to hear from you!

 - Meditated today?
 (Amount of minutes or simply yes/no)

-- Went to bed time?
-(My goal is to sleep before 11pm)
+- Went to bed time? (set a goal to sleep before a certain time)

-- Did sports?
-(I write what I did, and leave empty when inactive)
+- Did sports? (what did you do, leave empty when inactive)

 - How many cups of coffee or glasses of water did you drink?

-- No complaining - Did you manage not to complain today?
+- No complaining (did you complain today, about what?)

 - Did you say thank you to someone?